parse-server-modules/parse-server-sns-adapter/README.md

 3. Select `Create Platform Application`.
      * For GCM setup, you must provide an API key.
 See the [instructions](https://github.com/ParsePlatform/parse-server/wiki/Push#gcm-android) about how to generate this key.
      * For APNS setup, you must generate an SSL certificate that can connect to Apple's servers.
 See step #1 of this [tutorial](https://github.com/ParsePlatform/PushTutorial/blob/master/iOS/README.md#1-creating-the-ssl-certificate).
 You will need to choose between `Apple Production` and `Apple Development` depending on the cert generated.
+     * If you do not use a passpharse with the certificate, you can click on the `Load Credentials File` and the `Private Key` section should be auto filled out.
+Otherwise, you will need to enter the correct passphrase in order to load.
 4. Record the Amazon Resource Number (ARN) associated with this new endpoint.

 #### Setting up IAM Role